-About half the route will be on the beach; the rest will be on forest trails with mud, roots, and rocks in places.
-For Days Two and Three we suggest wearing athletic shoes, such as those designed for trail running or walking, or very lightweight boots.
+Day 1 will be mostly on beach, after some scrambling through dunes.
+Day 2 is a combination of beach, flat trail, and paved road.
+Day Three is half on beach and half on forest trail, some of it steep and with mud, roots, and rocks in places.
+We suggest wearing athletic shoes, such as those designed for trail running or walking, or very lightweight boots, every day.
 As you prepare for CoastWalk Oregon, walk in the shoes you plan to wear at the event, especially if they are leather shoes, so your shoes and feet can adjust to each other before you put in 10 miles a day for three consecutive days.
 We’ve found that the best way to avoid blisters on a long hike (in addition to breaking in your shoes, and feet, by walking) is to wear shoes a half-size or more larger than your daily-wear shoes.

-On Day One you may prefer to wear waterproof sandals, but bring a small roll of adhesive tape to slap on any hot spots that develop (likely to happen if your feet aren’t accustomed to being in sandals for a long time, especially since you’ll be crossing small creeks and getting your feet wet and sandy).
-You can also alternate between sandals and bare feet, but unless you’re a barefoot-all-summer person, we don’t recommend walking the entire route barefoot.
+On Day 1 you may prefer to wear waterproof sandals, but bring a small roll of adhesive tape to slap on any hot spots that develop (likely to happen if your feet aren’t accustomed to being in sandals for a long time, especially since you’ll be crossing small creeks and possibly getting your feet wet and sandy).

 “The shuttle service worked well.
 The hikes themselves were fantastic.
 I liked meeting new people.
 The volunteers were wonderful.
 Great event!”

 Don’t attempt CoastWalk Oregon without training!
-Make a plan to gradually lengthen your training walks to avoid injury.
-Include some up-and-down walking; Days Two and Three both include more than 1200 feet elevation gain.
-We strongly urge participants to work up to comfortably walking at least 6 miles and to complete at least one 10-mile hike in advance of CoastWalk to be sure they are able to walk that distance.
+Make a plan to gradually lengthen your training walks to avoid injury and enjoy yourself.
+Include some up-and-down walking; Day 2 includes 790 feet of elevation gain, and Day Three more than 900 feet.
+(Return CoastWalkers: that’s significantly less elevation gain than in 2017, but still, the more you train, the more fun you’ll have.)
+We strongly urge participants to work up to comfortably walking at least 6 miles and to complete at least one 10-mile hike in advance of CoastWalk to be sure you are able to walk that distance.
 There will be no sag wagon.
-Portions of the walk, including much of Day Two, are on remote forest trails as much as 3 miles from the nearest road access.
 Please check with your doctor if you have any uncertainty about your readiness for CoastWalk Oregon.